upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 ## Your pouch

-As you scramble across the heap, you can pick up cards to put in your pouch.
+As you scramble across the heap, you can (and should) pick up cards to put in your pouch.
 It can hold a maximum of 5 cards, and you must immediately DISCARD any excess cards.

 Your pouch cards are laid out in front you, face up, visible to all the other players at all times, except when you are selecting a card for fighting.

 Each card in your pouch can be considered as food (if smaller than 6), or a weapon to be used in a fight (bigger is better).
-To win, you will need one of each of the possible food values (Ace,2,3,4,5) in your pouch (and to stand on the highest part of the heap).
-Furthermore, the cards in your possession 'leach' into you, affecting your capabilities.
+To win, you will need one of each of the possible food values (Ace,2,3,4,5) in your pouch (and to be standing on the highest part of the heap).
+Furthermore, the cards in your pouch 'leach' into you, affecting your capabilities.

 If you have any
 * Spades => you can PICK two cards (rather than one),